 The logo will then be visible on your listing in Google Search.

 It’s important to upload high quality photos to represent your brand.

-Pro Tip: Uploading photos can improve local rankings, and there are several guidelines on how to upload photos to Google My Business for search engine optimization.
+Pro Tip: Uploading photos can improve local rankings, and there are several guidelines on how to for search engine optimization.

 Once this has been completed, there’s just one more step before verifying the listing.